1. 可口可乐 (Ke Kou Ke Le) Coca-Cola

 Coca-Cola has long been regarded as the most successful company in the beverage market of China.
 It has not only a well-developed and localized marketing strategy but also a perfect Chinese name.
 The literal translation of their Chinese name可口可乐 (Ke Kou Ke Le) is “can drink, can happy”.
 What’s more, it also sounds quite similar to its English name which is a big plus for brand recognition.
 It becomes so famous that Coca-Cola has become the synonym of soda drinks in China until people discovered that soda drinks are not only Coca-Cola.

 However, Coca-Cola didn’t find a good translation in the beginning.
 At first, it’s called “蝌蝌啃蜡” (Ke Dou Ken La), which means “tadpole gnaw wax”.
-As far as I know, nobody can provoke Chinese people’s appetite with tadpole or wax.
+As far as I know, nobody can provoke Chinese people’s appetite with tadpoles or wax.
 Neither does Coca-Cola.
-And the terrible translation has troubled Coca-Cola for a long time until they post a considerable reward for the translation and finally their efforts got paid.
+And the terrible translation troubled Coca-Cola for a long time until they post a considerable reward for the translation and finally, their efforts got paid.

 2. 奔驰 (Ben Chi) Benz

 Like “tadpole gnaw wax”, Benz also suffered a lot in the beginning when they entered China market.
 Benz’s car was called “Ben Si” which means ”deadly stupid”.
 Who will pay a big sum of money to buy a “deadly stupid” car?